FerretDB/FerretDB/website/blog/2023-01-04-ferretdb-beta-version-authentication.md

 For example, you can follow the following steps:

 1. Backup FerretDB databases with `mongodump`.
-Set your FerretDB connection string in `—uri` and run:
+Set your FerretDB connection string in `-—uri` and run:
    `mongodump --uri="mongodb://localhost:27017"`
    This command will create a directory with dumps for each FerretDB database on the given server.
 Later, we will use this dump to restore the database.